azanihs/azanihasibuan/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Students in Online Collaborative Learning
+role: PhD Students in Learning Analytics

 # Organizations/Affiliations to show in About widget
 organizations: